benjamin-hodgson/benjamin-hodgson.github.io/drafts/2019-12-01-write-you-a-prolog.md

 }
 ```

+(I'm omitting constructors for brevity.)
 What should the types of these properties be?
 A rule's head is always a name, followed by a comma-separated list of expressions inside parentheses.
 We'll call this a `Predicate`.
-(You're allowed to omit the parentheses when the list is empty.)
 A rule's body is also list of predicates.

 ```csharp
 class Rule